Ra'ad al-Hamdani

-Ra'ad Majid Rashid al-Hamdani (رعد مجيد الحمداني) is a former General of the Iraqi Republican Guard, and was one of Saddam Hussein's favourite officers.
+Lieutenant General Ra'ad Majid Rashid al-Hamdani (رعد مجيد الحمداني) is a retired Iraqi military officer and former General of the Iraqi Republican Guard, and was one of Saddam Hussein's favourite generals.

 Early career

 Hamdani graduated from the Iraqi Military College in Baghdad in 1970 with a BA in military science.

 He served in the 71st Brigade as a first lieutenant, which saw action on the Golan Heights as part of the 3rd Armoured Division during the Yom Kippur War.
 He attended Bakr University from 1978 to 1980 after the war and graduated with a MA in military science from the Iraqi Staff College during that time.

 Iran–Iraq War

-During the Iran–Iraq War Hamdani served as a staff officer in various armoured and reconnaissance units, and joining the Republican Guard in 1982, and serving as a senior training office between 1987 and 1989.
+During the Iran–Iraq War Hamdani served as a staff officer in various armoured and reconnaissance units, and joining the Republican Guard in 1982, and serving as a senior training officer between 1987 and 1989.
 He received both of Saddam Hussein's sons; Uday and Qusay, as well as Tariq Aziz's son, to serve as officers in his battalion.
-This was done as a political stunt, so Saddam and Tariq-Aziz could claim their sons were fighting in the war.
+This was done as a political stunt, so Saddam and Tariq Aziz could claim their sons were fighting in the war.
 However, Hamdani was told not to let any of the sons die.